BSNnoob/BSNnoob/README.md

         Dice Turret is a tower-defense inspired game where dice mechanics are used for attacking enemies.
       </td>
       <td valign="text-top">
-        This is a snake and ladder game.
-        <br><br>
-        Roll for Treasure is a snake and ladder game inspired by Pummel Party where player can use power ups.
+        Roll for Treasure is a board-inspired game based on Snake and Ladder mechanics, but with a twist of treasure hunting.
       </td>
     </tr>
     <tr>
       <td>
-        Project Link: <a href="https://bsnnoob.itch.io/dices-turret">here</a>
+        Project Link: <a href="https://github.com/BSNnoob/diceturret">GitHub</a> | <a href="https://bsnnoob.itch.io/dices-turret">Itch.io</a>
       </td>
       <td>
-        Project Link: <a href="https://bsnnoob.itch.io/roll-for-treasure">here</a>
+        Project Link: <a href="https://github.com/BSNnoob/SnakeLadder">GitHub</a>
       </td>
     </tr>
   </tbody>